cameronhunter/prettier-package-json/README.md

 ### Options

-Prettier ships with a handful of customizable format options, usable in both the CLI and API.
+`prettier-package-json` ships with a handful of customizable format options, usable in both the CLI and API.

 | Option | Default | CLI override | API override |
 | ------------- | ------------- | ------------- | ------------- |